Alan Ford (comics): Bob Rock

+Sir Oliver

-Sir OliverSir Oliver of Olivers is an English nobleman and a TNT member, a persiflage of Arsene Lupin.
+Sir Oliver of Olivers is an alleged English nobleman and a TNT member, a persiflage of Arsene Lupin.
 He is an avid kleptomaniac and fraudster: in every issue he is shown stealing.
-Due to his charming and witty personality, he is very successful in his field, always managing to steal anything, from range of cinema tickets, spare change, wallets, and even larger items and vehicles with success.
+Due to his charming and witty personality, he is very successful in his field, always managing to steal anything, from range of cinema tickets, spare change, wallets, and even larger items and vehicles with success, although rarely gets to enjoy the loot because Number One is almost always onto him.
 Running gag is that, whenever he steals a large number of goods, he phones his never-seen fence Bing to sell him the goods (and asks about Bing's brother, who is always in some kind of trouble).
 He wears a monocle, a bowler hat and stripped pants with a long coat, vest and a tie, maintaining a stoic, noble appearance, which helps him in his various schemes.
 He can be described as a gentleman thief.

 He comes from a wealthy family of Olivers, and his father owned a large business venture that went bankrupt by the time of his death: he and his two brothers went to a life of crime and were very successful while maintaining a noble appearance in the public: however, after they went their own ways, both of his brothers died.
 He managed to keep his criminal enterprise secret while being tailed by the police until he was discovered.
 He was sentenced to life in prison, but he managed to switch seats with an American criminal due to be transferred, and then he freed himself during a flight by parachuting himself out.
 He landed in New York and he was discovered by Number One while he was trying to hustle a rich businessman, and was persuaded to join TNT.
 His lateral thinking, wittiness and ability to save himself quickly from the most complicated situations make him the most valuable agent of TNT, a trait that even Number One acknowledges.

+The Boss

-The BossThe Boss (real name Gervasius De Statuis, Gervasius Twinkleminkleson in the Croatian translation, also known as Big Boss) is Number One's right-hand man and his second-in-command.
+The Boss (real name Gervasius De Statuis, Gervasius Twinkleminkleson in the Croatian translation, also known as Big Boss) is Number One's right-hand man and his second-in-command.
 Even though he is in charge of the flower shop while Number One is not around, in reality, he is a lazy, fat and aging TNT agent who tries his best to avoid work.
 He is at odds with Number One, who despises him for his laziness and inability to perform missions.
 He usually sleeps in the back of the flower shop, but occasionally joins the other TNT members on large-scale missions.
 After Bob, he is the most vocal about his salary, but is constantly rebuffed by Number One.
 His best friend is Jeremiah, but almost constantly bickers with him.
 He has a hamster named Squitty, and he is very devoted to him and protects him at all costs.
 He wears old ruptured pants, a bowler hat, a coat and a cardigan stripped shirt.